ericwuchn/gamedevportfolio/README.md

 - RPG Maker MV / JavaScript
 - A pixel & cyberpunk short top-down shooter game
 - Made in a 6-people team, I am the main programmer and level designer
-- One of the only shooter game made in RPG Maker
+- One of the only shooter games made in RPG Maker
 - Scripted the gameplay, weapon system, and enemy system